MSc in Computing (with Major Options)

 Over the duration of the programme, students will develop employment-enhancing skills across a number of key areas.
-These include amongst others:
+These include:

-- Enhancement of their proven ability to engineer software
+- Enhancement of proven ability to engineer software

-- Improvement of their knowledge of operating systems and networks.
+- Improvement of knowledge of operating systems and networks

 - Improved understanding of the business and social context of their work and awareness of new directions